A shoulder popping out and back in is a dislocation followed by spontaneous or assisted relocation of the joint, often causing pain and instability.

 Can My Shoulder Pop Out Of Place And Back In Again After One Incident?

-Yes, repeated dislocations are common if the soft tissues like ligaments and cartilage don’t heal properly.
-This can lead to ongoing instability and a higher risk of future dislocations.
+Yes, repeated dislocations can happen if the soft tissues like ligaments and cartilage don’t heal properly.
+This can lead to ongoing instability and a higher risk of future dislocations, especially in younger and highly active people.

 What Should I Do If My Shoulder Popped Out Of Place And Back In?